jmonster/podhnologic/README.md

 # why?

 Apple's Music encoder is single-threaded and requires you to import your library into it before you can (very slowly) convert it.
-Since it's considered the best, we're going to use Apple's encoder if it's available on your system.
+Since it's considered the best, we're still going to use Apple's encoder if it's available on your system.

 # quality